peterolin/chos-spyod-lotus-light/README.md

 - Adjust (or remove) color schemes
 - Other changes after feedback from users.
 - Add an English language (Latin characters) table of contents for quick access/reading for beginners of Tibetan language.

+Please let me know of any issues by emailing me at peter.olin@gmail.com